ahmedmaghraby/vc-content/pages/docs/lessons/lesson1.md

 ...
 ```

-Platform already contains `~/App_Data/cms-content` folder with themes for sample stores it was configured earlier in the [Configure IIS](#Configure-IIS) step
+Platform already contains `~/App_Data/cms-content` folder with themes for sample stores it was configured earlier in the **Configure IIS** step
 You need to make symbolic link to this folder by this command:

 ```
 mklink /d C:\vc-storefront-core\wwwroot\cms-content C:\inetpub\wwwroot\admin\App_Data\cms-content
 ```

+### Running the Storefont

+There are 2 options for launching the application:

+* Running the Storefont by CLI "dotnet run"
+* Running the Storefont by IIS

-### Running the storefont by CLI "dotnet run"
+#### Running the Storefont by CLI "dotnet run"

 * Open command prompt console
 * Change working directory to the **C:\vc-storefront-core**